How To Get Into Star Trek: An Exhaustive List by a Bored Nerd

 Original Series

-Balance of Terror <- Basically The Hunt For Red October in space and features the first appearance of the Romulans
+Balance of Terror Basically The Hunt For Red October in space and features the first appearance of the Romulans.
+Because the budgets were so thin, most of this episode is William Shatner and Mark Lenard acting at each other through a viewscreen.
+It’s genuinely thrilling.

 Essentials

 Hooked?
-Here are the best eps for every series
+Here are the best episodes for every series.

 TNG

-The Inner Light <- Meet someone who thinks science fiction can’t be good drama?
+The Inner Light Know someone who thinks science fiction can’t be good drama?
 Show them this episode.

 Conspiracy